awslabs/amazon-s3-find-and-forget/docs/TROUBLESHOOTING.md

 - Your data is compatible within the [solution limits].
 - Your data is not corrupted.

-For each object which was unable to be processed successfully, a message will be placed on the objects dead letter queue ("DLQ", see `DLQUrl` in the CloudFormation stack outputs) and an **ObjectUpdateFailed** event containing detailed error information will be present in the job event history.
-To reprocess these objects you will need to run a new job with the same Matches in the Deletion Queue.
+To reprocess the objects, populate the deletion queue with the same matches and run a new deletion job.

 ### Job status: FAILED

-If your job finishes with a status of FAILED it indicates that there was an unhandled exception during the job execution.
-Possible causes are:
+A `FAILED` status indicates that the job has terminated due to an unhandled exception.

+Some possible causes for this are:

 - One of the tasks in the main step function failed.
-- There was a permissions issue encountered by one of the solution components.
+- There was a permissions issue encountered in one of the solution components.
-- The state machine exceeded timed out or exceeded the service quota for state machine execution history.
+- The state machine execution time has timed out, or has exceeded the service quota for state machine execution history.

-For more information on what caused the issue, check the event data for the **Exception** in event in the job event history.
-If the error is related to Step Functions service quotas such as timeouts or exceeding the permitted execution history length, you may be able to resolve this by increasing the waiter configuration as described in [Performance Configuration].
+To find information on what caused the failure, check the deletion job log for an **Exception** event and inspect that event's event data.

+Errors relating to Step Functions such as timeouts or exceeding the permitted execution history length, may be resolvable by increasing the waiter configuration as described in [Performance Configuration].

 ### Job status: COMPLETED_CLEANUP_FAILED

-If your job finishes with a status of COMPLETED_CLEANUP_FAILED it indicates that although the Find and Forget phases completed successfully, the job was unable to remove the processed matches from the Deletion Queue.
-This is most likely due to either the permissions of the stream processor Lambda being changed or an item being manually removed from the Deletion Queue table via a direct call to the DynamoDB API.
-Check the **CleanupFailed** event in the job event history for more information.

-To cleanup the Deletion Queue, either delete the items from the solution UI, or leave them in the queue and allow them to be removed by the subsequent job execution.
+A `COMPLETED_CLEANUP_FAILED` status indicates that the job has completed, but it could not remove the processed matches from the deletion queue.

+Some possible causes for this are:

+- The stream processor lambda function does not have permissions to manipulate the DynamoDB table
+- The item has been manually removed from the deletion queue table via a direct call to the DynamoDB API.

+You can find more details of the cause by checking the job event history for a **CleanupFailed** event, then viewing the event data.

+As the processed matches will still be on the queue, you can choose to either:

+- Manually remove the processed matches via the solution web interface or APIs
+- Take no action — allowing the matches to remain and be re-processed by the next deletion job

 ### Job appears stuck in QUEUED/RUNNING status